giantswarm/docs/src/content/ui-api/kubectl-gs/gitops/add-wc.md

 {{< tabs >}}
 {{< tab id="no-definition" title="No Definition" >}}

-In the most basic form the GitOps repository may be populated with workload cluster-related structure, yet without the cluster-related CRs.
+In the most basic form the GitOps repository may be populated with Workload Cluster-related structure, yet without the cluster-related CRs.

 ```nohighlight